-Medicare Rebates Explained
+Medicare Rebates for Breast Imaging

-Plain‑English guidance on when Medicare helps cover 3D mammogram, ultrasound or MRI.
+Plain‑English guidance on when Medicare helps cover 3D mammogram, ultrasound or MRI

 Why rebates matter

 • 3D Mammogram (Tomosynthesis): Mammography remains the cornerstone of breast cancer screening.
-The national program still provides only 2D mammography, but most private centres have offered 3D mammographyfor years.
+The national program still provides only 2D mammography, but most private centres have offered 3D mammography for years.
 It delivers clearer images, particularly for dense breasts.
 More recently, contrast‑enhanced mammography (CEM) has been added to our toolkit, providing even greater accuracy.
 Medicare item 59302 covers screening mammography if there is a significant family history of breast or ovarian cancer — our risk calculator evaluates this in detail.
 Currently there is no item for CEM, so a small out‑of‑pocket fee usually applies if contrast is added during a 3D mammogram.

 • Important to know: A Medicare rebate reduces the fee; a gap will remain depending on the imaging modality.
 Medicare rules and item descriptors change from time to time.
 We will check current requirements at your appointment and adjust your plan if needed.